 For example, AR is used to:

-While the benefits can directly contribute to, for example, increased sales — Houzz’s customers are 11x more likely to make a purchase after using the company’s AR feature — this isn’t a technology universally viable for all sectors.
+While the benefits can directly contribute to, say, increased sales in e-commerce businesses — Houzz’s customers are 11x more likely to make a purchase after using the company’s mobile AR feature — the AR technology isn’t universally viable for all sectors.

 Before jumping into the world of augmented reality tech, there are a few questions you have to answer.

-If you want to include AR in your business strategy, you first have to ask yourself what it is specifically that you want to achieve through an AR solution.
+If you want to include AR in your business strategy, first ask yourself what it is specifically that you want to achieve through an AR solution.

 To give you an example: a problem can be something missing in the workflow.